This is the multi-page printable view of this section. Click here to print.

 Please describe your issue in detail, and we will respond as soon as possible.

-Android Private DNS Configuration Guide: set {username}.adguardprivate.com, enable system-level encrypted DNS, reduce latency and enhance privacy protection.
+Android Private DNS Configuration Guide: Set {device}.{username}.adguardprivate.com to enable system-level encrypted DNS, reducing latency and enhancing privacy protection.

 Configuration Steps